What Is a Chronotype?

 Sleep: They sleep in after a night full of adventures.

-Famous lions: Mark Twain, Barack Obama, Bill Gates
+Famous wolves: Mark Twain, Barack Obama, Bill Gates

 Dolphin: About 10 percent of the population